projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

    You now have a virtual disk image with bootable VxWorks in ``VxWorks.img``.

 #.
-Follow :ref:`kbl-nuc-sdc` to boot "The ACRN Service OS".
+Follow :ref:`kbl-nuc-sdc` to boot the ACRN Service VM.

 #.
-Boot VxWorks as User OS.
+Boot VxWorks as User VM.

-   On the ACRN SOS, prepare a directory and populate it with VxWorks files.
+   On the ACRN Service VM, prepare a directory and populate it with VxWorks files.

    .. code-block:: none